- What is a hybrid car?

-The difference between a PHEV and a hybrid is that a PHEV can be charged using a plug rather than recharging using its internal combustion engine.
-PHEVs have larger batteries than normal hybrids, allowing them to travel further on electric power and making them cheaper to run if you do lots of short town journeys.
+The difference between a PHEV and a self charging hybrid is that a PHEV can be charged using a plug rather than recharging using its internal combustion engine.
+PHEVs have larger batteries than normal mild hybrids, allowing them to travel further on electric power and making them cheaper to run if you do lots of short town journeys.

-Whether a hybrid or a plug-in hybrid is best for you depends on the driving you do and your circumstances.
-A hybrid makes sense if you’re looking for an economical city car, their ability to blend petrol/diesel and electric power makes them good on fuel in town where a normal car is at its least efficient.
+Whether a mild hybrid or a plug-in hybrid is best for you depends on the driving you do and your circumstances.
+A mild hybrid car makes sense if you’re looking for an economical city car, their ability to blend petrol/diesel and electric power makes them good on fuel in town where a normal car is at its least efficient.

 2016 Toyota Prius: hybrid powertrain explained